Fishing methods and fishing gear

 Experiments with new types of trawl doors have shown to be effective in reducing the impact of the fishery on the sea bed fauna – a major concern to many environmentalists.

 Such precautions, known as “technical measures”, are ongoing and Polar Seafood takes great responsibility to stay ahead of the game.
 To maintain the highest degree of environmental responsibility within our management and among our fishermen, we work closely with the fishing gear technologists and the biologist, always aiming to serve nature in the most effective way.

-Since 2004 all shrimp trawls have been equipped with fish excluding devices – the so-called Normore grid – to minimize bycatch of cod, Greenland halibut and other fish species.
+Since 2004 all prawn trawls have been equipped with fish-excluding devices – the so-called Normore grid – to minimise bycatch of cod, Greenland halibut and other fish species.